 - What is your typical flight?
 Do you just take friends up for short tours, do pattern work, fly for a $100 hamburger, fly on pleasure cross country flights, or fly for business?
 Do you fly IFR or get flight following on trips?

-- Are there any areas (knowledge or maneuvers) that you feel need work or with which you are uncomfortable? (weather in SoCal, stalls, and crosswinds are common answers)
+- Are there any areas (knowledge or maneuvers) that you feel need work or with which you are uncomfortable? (weather in SoCal, stalls, and crosswinds are common answers).
+What things keep you from making flights you would like to make.

 - Is there anything you’d like to combine with your flight review, such as a checkout in a new aircraft, a new destination (Catalina, Big Bear, class C or B airport, challenging small airport), an IPC, night currency, or maybe an introduction for the next step (IFR or commercial)?